mikadonia/ssad_lab_1/README.md

 # Project 7: URL to word/text convertor

 # Description
-A Program to take any URL as User Input and and output the content of the the URL in a word/text file.
+A Program to take any URL as User Input and and output the content of the URL in a word/text file.

 # Screenshots
 [image_1](url)